A new study published in the International Journal of Obesity, March 2016, reports that gluten is implicated in weight gain and inflammation.

 I’ve noticed in my patients and myself that eating gluten encourages and supports weight gain and difficulty in losing weight.
-Now, a new study published in the International Journal of Obesity, March 2016, observes this very issue.

 Here is a study that uses a methodology that compares diets with and without gluten.
 This study compares groups of mice fed a standard control diet or a high fat diet with added gluten, against control groups of mice fed a standard diet or a high-fat diet without gluten.